 || January || February || March || April || May || June || July || August || September || October || November || December ||

 And allows you to freely download an mp4 version of every movie for your i-phone or other mobile device . . .

 And allows you to freely download a large computer version of every motion picture so you can keep and watch every movie offline.

-Some of my Favorite Motion Pictures:
+Some of my Favorites:

 Probably my all time favorite movie, My Man Godfrey in 1936 not only gives us an comedic peek at the wealthiest and poorest during the Great Depression, but also was the vehicle for Carole Lombard to create the movie icon of the 'dumb blonde screwball comedy' that is a popular theme even today.